This post may include affiliate links. Thank you for your support.

 • Substitutions: You are welcome to use less refined sugar alternatives, like ground jaggery or piloncillo, coconut sugar, maple sugar, or muscovado.

-• Substitutions: I’m personally a HUGE fan of maple flavor, so if you have to make a swap, I suggest maple sugar.
+• Substitutions: If you have to make a swap, I suggest maple sugar.
 You’re also welcome to use agave nectar, brown rice syrup, or honey.
 To win back some of that maple-y goodness, you can also add about ½ teaspoon of maple extract.

 • Substitution: If you don’t have separate spices on hand, feel free to use an equal amount of pumpkin pie spice instead.